Cinta Laura (album)

 Cinta Laura is the debut studio album by Indonesian-based German singer Cinta Laura, released in Indonesia by Sony Music Indonesia on February 27, 2010.
 Produced by Jan Djuhana, this album contains 10 tracks, including dance-pop and electropop songs.
 The album was sold in Indonesia, Malaysia, and Brunei Darussalam, and was certified 13× platinum.
-The first single from this album "Cinta Atau Uang" was released on December 2009.
+The first single from this album "Cinta Atau Uang" was released in December 2009.
 The album was nominated for "Best Pop Solo Album" award in SCTV Music Awards 2011.

 Background

 Cinta Laura is the debut album by Cinta Laura, named after herself and was released in February, originally scheduled the album was released on January 23, 2010, but due to no contact Cinta Laura to work "Icon Dance Off Asia", however because there is contact to work "Icon Dance Off Asia", then release this album postponed until February 27, 2010.
 On this album, she brings the kind of electropop song like a songs sung by the American singer, Lady Gaga.
 Her first album release contains 10 songs that 7 of them are new songs, rhythmic dance in accordance with a young child.
 Not only contains a homage electropop song, Laura also serves other musical genres in his work.
 Like Indo pop song and blues music.

 Her desire to do the job one by one as well which makes it just released her album in February 2010, after a few times a duet with popular Indonesian singer, such as Ahmad Dhani, Duo Maia, and Afgan.
 She revealed in the making of this album takes about six months, from July to December 2009.